 Introduction to cloud security

-Cloud security is an essential practice for enterprise organizations with cloud deployments.
+The average cost of a data breach hit an all-time high at $4.35 million in 2022.
+And with 45% of breaches being cloud-based, cloud security is an essential investment for enterprise organizations with cloud deployments (which is about 90% of enterprise businesses today).
 As your organization creates, uses, and manages data, you become vulnerable to security incidents.
 Unauthorized access to your system is a risk that can significantly damage your company’s business, customers, or reputation (often, security breaches impact all three).

 By implementing cloud security best practices, your organization can manage or reduce security risks.
 Importantly, having cloud visibility helps bring your teams together to collaborate on securing your cloud.